 Board Member and Committee are responsible for electric lines and pole lights, garage lights on outside of townhouses, water and sewer lines, driveways, sidewalks, steps, retaining walls and mail boxes.

 Landscaping is concerned with the use of the grounds outside the units, such as plants in the ground, rocks, stones, and any other use outside the unit that comes in contact with the ground.
 This falls under the Grounds Committee.
 Landscaping in front of the unit is not covered with the ACC standards.
 All information pertaining to landscaping may be requested from the Grounds Committee, and planting and any modifications to the landscaping must be approved by Grounds Committee in advance.

 The Homes Maintenance Committee is concerned with ensuring all homes are kept in good repair.
 It looks for painting and deterioration of siding, chimneys, and other unit structures.
 Maintaining your home in good repair is not covered with the ACC standards.

 These issues are handled by the Association Vice President.
-See contact information here.
+Please contact through Property Manager Katie Quay here.

 The Welcome Committee will call a new resident in Birnamwood, to schedule an informational meeting.
 This meeting is important as it provide new residents an opportunity to ask questions and receive important information.
 During these friendly visits, the new resident is given a Birnamwood directory, which is a detailed guide to living in our community.
 It provides information on waste and recycle collection dates, where to send monthly dues check, use of grills on decks, architectural changes, guest parking availability, pool pavilion reservations and other important information to make living in Birnamwood a wonderful experience.